ICTU/quality-time/docs/src/deployment.md

 ## Configuring renderer localisation (optional)

-The date/time format and timezone of the reports that user sees are determined by the user's browser.
+The date/time format and timezone of the reports that a user sees are determined by the user's browser.
 To configure the date/time format and timezone of exported PDFs, the renderer can be configured as follows:

 ```yaml
   renderer: